mheberger/delineator/README.md

 "interior" of your delineated watershed with the largest possible pre-computed polygons, leaving only a thin outer shell of smaller unit catchments to be processed.

-This map shows the nested catchments in the southern end of Madagascar.
+This map shows the nested catchments at the southern end of Madagascar.

 ![](docs/nested_basins.jpg)